canonical/postgresql-k8s-operator/docs/explanation/architecture.md

 ### Grafana

-Grafana is an open-source visualization tools that allows to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
+Grafana is an open-source visualisation tools that allows to query, visualise, alert on, and visualise metrics from mixed data sources in configurable dashboards for observability.
 This charms is shipped with its own Grafana dashboard and supports integration with the [Grafana Operator](https://charmhub.io/grafana-k8s) to simplify observability.
 Please follow [COS Monitoring](/how-to/monitoring-cos/enable-monitoring) setup.

 ### Loki